 - Time-bound: Assign deadlines to stay motivated.

-Use journals or apps like MyFitnessPal to track progress weekly.
-If you hit a roadblock, adjust your goals.
+Make sure to take notes or use an app.
+If you encounter a roadblock, adjust your goals accordingly.
 The Mayo Clinic suggests reviewing goals monthly.
-Celebrate small victories, like reaching a weekly step goal, to keep you going.
+Keep yourself going by celebrating the little wins, such as your weekly step goal.
 Remember, it’s about consistency, not being perfect.

 Find a Support System

 Weight loss isn’t a solo journey.
 Studies show people with a strong support system are twice as likely to stick to their goals.
 Use your network to stay motivated.
-The Mayo Clinic says social connections boost accountability, making challenges feel manageable.
+The Mayo Clinic states that social connections enhance accountability, making challenges feel more manageable.

 Share Goals with Loved Ones